-Students will be dismissed from the professional program for either of the following:
+Students will be dismissed from the professional program for any of the following reason(s):

-Failure to maintain a cumulative grade point average of 2.0 or above

-A grade of less than "C" in 2 or more major field courses.

-A grade of less than "C" in more than one clinical experience.

-A grade of less than "C" in a course that has been repeated.

-Withdrawal from any Dental Hygiene course or failure to reg-ister for any semester without prior written approval from the Department.
+- Failure to maintain a cumulative grade point average of 2.0 or above - A grade less than "C" in 2 or more major field courses. - A grade less than "C" in more than one clinical experiences.
+A grade less than "C" in a course that has been repeated. - Withdrawal from any Dental Hygiene course or failure to register for any semester without prior written approval from the Department.

 Students who have been dismissed from the program due to poor academic performance may reapply for admission during the next application cycle and compete for space in a subsequent class.
-Students requesting readmission should write the Admissions Committee showing evidence of substantial change in circumstances that could lead to improved academic performance.
+Students requesting readmission should write to the Admissions Committee by documenting evidence of a substantial change in circumstances that could lead to improved academic performance.